akaliutau/spark-recipes/docs/README.md

 *  Aggregations are a way to group data so you can look at the data from a higher, or macro, level.
 *  Apache Spark can perform aggregations on dataframes with Spark SQL (by creating a view) or the dataframe API.
 *  The groupBy() method is the equivalent of the SQL GROUP BY statement.
 *  Data needs to be prepared and cleaned before performing aggregations.
-Those steps can be done via transformations (chapter 12).
+Those steps can be done via transformations.
 *  Aggregations can be performed by methods chained after the groupBy() method, or by static functions inside the agg() method.
 *  Spark's aggregations can be extended by custom user-defined aggregation functions (UDAFs).
 *  A UDAF must be registered by name in your Spark session.